 Below is an example I found from a Google search that sums it up.

 “Do you also feel weird whenever you visit your therapist?
 I’ve been seeing her for almost two years.
 She is great.
 She’s sensitive, caring, intelligent… I like her very much.
-She has helped me a lot but – I still feel weird, and nervous, even anxious and sometimes even afraid whenever I visit her.
+She has helped me a lot but – I still feel weird, and nervous, even anxious, and sometimes even afraid whenever I visit her.
 I don’t understand why!
-I believe that it has to do with deep-seated shame that I have about myself because I was abused and bullied as a child.
+I believe that it has to do with the deep-seated shame that I have about myself because I was abused and bullied as a child.
 I don’t know.
 I also feel terrified of her ever seeing me cry.
 I never did cry so far, and I don’t know why but the mere thought that I might burst into tears in front of her terrifies me!
-I don’t understand myself some times.
+I don’t understand myself sometimes.
 Why do I feel this way when she’s such a great therapist?
 Plus I don’t really trust her, but I know that this has to do with the fact that I can’t trust anyone!
-But at the same time, I idolize her some times.
-I look her up on the internet trying to find her facebook account, I couldn’t find it but I found some other accounts and I keep staring at her pictures.
+But at the same time, I idolize her sometimes.
+I look her up on the internet trying to find her Facebook account, I couldn’t find it but I found some other accounts and I keep staring at her pictures.
 And then I feel ashamed of myself and I stop doing that for a while… I believe that the relationship with the therapist is one of the most complicated that I have ever experienced.
 Does anyone else feel the same way or am I just crazy?”